 You might be wondering if fungi grown on gluten-containing compost contain more than 20 parts per million of gluten, the FDA-set limit of gluten a person with celiac disease can safely consume without causing an autoimmune reaction.
 (Please note that how much gluten a person with celiac disease can safely consume is a hotly contested topic, and the FDA’s ruling may not actually be safe enough.)

-A washed mushroom likely contains well below the 20 ppm of gluten threshold, however, for those highly sensitive to gluten, the trace amounts of gluten can cause a reaction, especially if someone eats a plateful of mushrooms.
+A washed mushroom likely contains well below the 20 ppm of gluten threshold, however, for those highly sensitive to gluten, trace amounts of gluten can cause a reaction, especially if someone eats a plateful of mushrooms.

 It’s possible a few mushrooms a day won’t cause any reaction, while consuming a large number of mushrooms would, likely because trace amounts of gluten on every mushroom consumed adds up to more than a trace amount in the end!